GabrielPozeti/GabrielPozeti/README.md

 ## Hello, my name is Gabriel Pozeti, I'm:

 - 25 years old
-- In my second year of my Computer Engineering degree
+- In my first year of my Software Engineering degree
-- Looking for my first internship opportunity
+- Currently working as an Backend Intern at Buckman Chemistry.

 <div>
   <a href="https://github.com/GabrielPozeti">